weizheng0216/MacrosoftForum/backend/README.md

     ...
 }

 //format of upvote a message.
-No data is send by this update, so we can simply use GET rather than POST.
+// mdata is new up vote count
 {
     type: "PUT",
     // id should be mID of this message
-    url: "/messages/"+ id "/upvote",
+    url: "/messages/upvote/" + id,
     dataType: "json",
     ...
 }

 //format of downvote a message.
-No data is send by this update, so we can simply use GET rather than POST.
+//mdata is new down vote count
 {
     type: "PUT",
     // id should be mID of this message
-    url: "/messages/"+ id "/downvote",
-    dataType: "json",
-    ...
-}

-//format of delete a message
-{
-    type: "DELETE",
-    // id should be mID of this message
-    url: "/messages/" + id,
+    url: "/messages/downvote/" + id,
     dataType: "json",
     ...
 }

 //format of insert(create) a message
 {